 - Saves costs: By using panels and saving time, many costs can be saved.
 It is as simple as that!
 Approaching panelists can get responses from consumers faster and less expensively.

 - Research panels can mimic specific demographics: Businesses can gain consumer feedback that is comparable to the national population.
 Market research panels can also be used to target a specific audience.
-As a result, they can help business decision makers whether they are looking for feedback from general or niche consumers.
+As a result, they can help business decision-makers whether they are looking for feedback from general or niche consumers.

 - Response quality and response rate: Response rates tend to be high as respondents have opted to take part in the research.
 High response quality is also maintained as the panel members are pre-profiled and chosen before the survey is deployed.

 Building a quality market research panel is very important because your data depends on it.
-With a research panel, you are able to build rich profiles of your members, which will help to ensure that your reporting provides quality responses.
+With a research panel, you can build rich profiles of your members, which will help to ensure that your reporting provides quality responses.
 If you are looking to launch a new motorbike, you would want to target panelists who are interested in motorbikes and technology to yield more informed responses.
 Additionally, well-managed audience allows for a faster response rate, as the participants have shown interest in participating in surveys by joining the panel.

 Market research panels can be categorized into two categories: B2B panels and B2C panels:

-- Business-to-business (B2B): B2B panelists specialize in responding to any business related surveys concerning the size, industry type, segmentation, etc. of the current market.
+- Business-to-business (B2B): B2B panelists specialize in responding to any business-related surveys concerning the size, industry type, segmentation, etc. of the current market.

 - Business-to-customer (B2C): B2C Research is where businesses (brands, companies, organizations) seek the views of their customers (existing or potential), who might buy a product or service for their own personal or domestic use.